notpaulmartin/PDFit/README.md

-# PDFme
+# PDFit

-**PDFme is a Chrome extension to convert a website to PDF, splitting it into individual A4 pages.**
+**PDFit is a Chrome extension to convert a website to PDF, splitting it into individual A4 pages.**

 **_What you see is what you get!_**